WebAndCow/CakePHP-BsHelpers/README.md

 And constructed with the following guidelines:

 * Breaking backward compatibility bumps the major (and resets the minor and patch)
-* New additions, including new icons, without breaking backward compatibility bumps the minor (and resets the patch)
+* New features, without breaking backward compatibility bumps the minor (and resets the patch)
-* Bug fixes and misc changes bumps the patch
+* Bug fixes bumps the patch

 For more information on SemVer, please visit http://semver.org.